michael-kitchin/CarND-Vehicle-Detection/README.md

 For image and video processing:
 * Training on both car and non-car images, split into randomly-allocated training and validation sets
 * Filtering detections by only including those above configured minimum decision function result (classifier score)
-* Summing detections in a heatmap to accomplish the following:
+* Summing detections in a heat map to accomplish the following:
     * Aggregating detection boxes into larger areas
-    * Filtering overall results by only including heatmap sums above configured minimum threshold (binary map)
+    * Filtering overall results by only including heat map sums above configured minimum threshold (binary map)

 For video processing, specifically:
-* Heatmap sums are averaged over multiple frames to minimize transient effects (e.g., passing shadows, pavement changes)
+* Heat map sums are averaged over multiple frames to minimize transient effects (e.g., passing shadows, pavement changes)

 Iterim product images were stored for each test image as development aids, as shown: